LordDemonos/Mp4ToGif/README.md

 - Navigate to the script's location using the cd command.
 - Execute the script with the command: ConvertMp4ToGif.bat.
 - Follow the prompts to specify the directory for the search and the minimum file size in MB for conversion.

+## ConvertMp4ToHQGif.bat

+### Use Case
+This script leverages the capabilities of [Gifski](https://gif.ski/), a high-quality GIF encoder, to convert MP4 files to high-quality GIFs.
+Gifski utilizes pngquant's features to create efficient cross-frame palettes and temporal dithering, allowing for the production of GIFs with thousands of colors per frame.
+It also offers functionalities to resize animations and adjust compression levels.
+This script is configured to enforce maximum quality settings, resulting in larger file sizes for the generated GIFs.
+Users should monitor the file size of the resulting GIFs closely to manage storage effectively.

+**Note:** This script requires both Gifski and FFmpeg to function correctly.
+Please ensure that you have followed the [FFmpeg installation instructions](#prerequisite-installing-ffmpeg) provided earlier in this README before using `ConvertMp4ToHQGif.bat`.

+### Prerequisite: Installing Gifski CLI

+#### Step 1: Download and Install Gifski
+- Visit the [Gifski website](https://gif.ski/) to download the latest version of the Gifski command-line tool (CLI).
+- Extract the downloaded file to a preferred location on your computer (e.g., `C:\Gifski\`).

+#### Step 2: Add Gifski to the Environment Variables
+- Right-click on "This PC" or "My Computer" on your desktop or in File Explorer, and select "Properties".
+- Click on "Advanced system settings" on the left sidebar.
+- In the System Properties window, click on the "Environment Variables..." button near the bottom right.
+- Under the "System variables" section, find and select the "Path" variable, then click on the "Edit..." button.
+- Click on the "New" button and paste the path to the folder where you extracted Gifski (e.g., `C:\Gifski\`).
+- Click "OK" to close each of the windows.

+#### Step 3: Verify the Installation
+- Open a new command prompt (type `cmd` in the Windows search bar and press Enter).
+- Type `gifski -h` and press Enter.
+This command should display the help information for Gifski, indicating that it has been successfully added to the system path.

+### Instructions
+1. Open the Command Prompt as an administrator.
+2. Navigate to the directory where the script is located using the `cd` command.
+3. Run the script using the command: `ConvertMp4ToHQGif.bat`.
+4. Follow the prompts to specify the directory for the search and the minimum file size in MB for conversion.
+Note that this script enforces maximum quality settings, resulting in larger GIF file sizes.

 ## MoveLargeMp4Files.bat